Johnny Devlin: Early life

-John Lockett Devlin was born on 11 May 1938, the son of a railway ganger stationed in the mid-North Island, either in Wanganui or the nearby small town of Raetihi.
+John Lockett Devlin was born on 11 May 1938, the son of a railway ganger stationed in the mid-North Island.
+He grew up in various towns, including in Wanganui or the nearby small town of Raetihi.
 The family soon shifted to nearby Ohakune and then Marton before eventually settling in Wanganui, where John spent his formative years.
 He received a guitar for his eleventh birthday and alongside his parents and three brothers, they formed a group called the Devlin Family.
 The group performed country songs at Wanganui talent quests, playing songs from the Lever Hit Parade such as "Rock Around the Clock".

 The Devlin Family had been performing regularly up until 1955, when the parents retired from the entertainment business.
 The four brothers, plus the odd friend or cousin, continued to perform as the River City Ramblers, playing country and western, skiffle, and later Bill Haley style rock 'n' roll.
 Throughout 1956, enthusiasm began to ebb, and one by one the brothers dropped out, and more frequently weekends would see Johnny performing as a soloist.
 By the end of the year, the River City Ramblers were no more.
 It was then that he heard "Heartbreak Hotel" and his life was changed forever.

 Devlin entered every amateur talent quest he could find and chasing up every Elvis Presley recording he could lay his hands on, for the next eighteen months he would perform nothing but Presley material.
 On weekends, Devlin would often go to Palmerston North and whenever he had the chance he would sing his Presley songs in talent contests run at the youth club there, by pioneering New Zealand rock 'n' roller Johnny Tahu Cooper.
 The first to recognise potential in Devlin, Johnny Cooper took him under his wing, coached him in the art of stagecraft and persuaded him to practice his moves in front of a mirror.
 Cooper told Devlin that with work he could become New Zealand's Elvis Presley.